DannyMoses/Wheatley/README.md

 # Wheatley
 A simple library for using vectors in C++.
+So far only supports two dimensional cartesian vectors.